 - If you are contemplating moving to Japan or are simply interested in life in Japan, check here.

-- If you want to know about science in Japan, here is right for you.
+- If you’d like to see pictures from Japan, the Picture Book category is right for you.

 If you’d like to get in touch with me, please use this form: